PREP STEPS FOR IRS AUDITS

 But, in all these procedures, you must have your evidence organized or you will lose.

 The mailing address to send your response to the IRS is the address shown in the initial Letter 3572, Letter 2205 or Letter 2202 you have received.
 The address should also be on the Form 4564 or any other letter you received about this particular audit.

-If you properly present and prove your case, the IRS will send you Letter 987, Letter 555, or Letter 3581 telling you the successful results of the audit.
+If you properly present and prove your case, the IRS will send you Letter 987, Letter 555, Letter 3581, or the new updated Notice CP3581 telling you the successful results of the audit.
 If they don't agree, they'll send the Form 4549 or Letter 3219, Notice of Deficiency.

 Please see the TaxHelp Blog series, "Audit Issues".

 *Wage & Income Transcripts are computer-generated IRS records of all the forms sent to them about you from your job, your bank, your mortgage company, etc. The formal name for this document is the Informational Return Master File Index (IRMF) but if you just ask for your Wage & Income Transcripts they will send you the IRMF.